ikasoba/zettelo/README.md

 # Zettelo

 Zettelo is a Zettelkasten-style knowledge management system specifically designed to augment Large Language Models (LLMs).
-It functions as an MCP (Multi-Agent Communication Protocol) server, providing LLMs with a persistent, searchable, and structured knowledge base.
+It functions as an MCP (Model Context Protocol) server, providing LLMs with a persistent, searchable, and structured knowledge base.
 This allows LLMs to:

 -   **Cache and Recall Information**: Store and retrieve facts, concepts, and specific data points for consistent and accurate responses.
 -   **Access Offline Knowledge**: Utilize a local knowledge base, reducing reliance on real-time web searches or external APIs for frequently needed information.